NikolaySavchenko/API_bitly/README.md

 You should use environment variables.
 Create file name **.env** and variable BITLY_TOKEN in the root directory.
 In file **.env** only one line:

-    BITLY_TOKEN = 'here is your own TOKEN'
+    BITLY_TOKEN='here is your own TOKEN'

 Example for command line: